tinylabs/openfixture/README.md

 ## Hardware
-  * All that is needed is M3 (14mm) screws or larger and lasercut parts
+  * All that is needed is M3 (14mm+) screws, M3 hex nuts, and lasercut parts
   * I use nylon bushings in the main pivot with m3 screws for a smoother joint but this is optional

 ## Assembly